torkeldanielsson/lib_simple_raw_audio_converter/README.md

 *Note:*

-- dst_data must be allocated by user and large enough.
+- dst_data must be allocated by user and large enough
-- dst_samples and src_samples are assumed to be covering the whole segment and sample rates will be calculated based off them.
-This poses the limitation that you must chose proper start and end times for the conversions.
+- dst_samples and src_samples are assumed to be covering the whole segment and sample rates will be calculated based off them (proper start and end times must be chosen for conversions)
--  Converstions are only for one channel at a time.
-Use the stride parameters to support interleaved formats.
+- Conversions are only for one channel at a time
+- Use the stride parameters to support interleaved formats (see test.cpp)

 See test.cpp for a working example of how to use lsrac.